Raising Money for

 GRANT DURATION: The expected project duration is one year.

 FUNDING RESTRICTIONS: All grants must be used exclusively for research and directly related research equipment.
-Capital expenditures, administrative costs, institutional overhead, publication costs and travel costs will not be funded.
+Capital expenditures, administrative costs including IRB approval, publication costs and travel costs, and institutional overhead will not be funded.
+Fringe benefits on salaries are capped at 25%.

-REVIEW: The proposals will be reviewed by the Migraine Research Foundation’s Medical Advisory Board (MAB) in consultation with the Association of Migraine Disorders (AMD).
+REVIEW: The proposals will be reviewed by MRF’s Medical Advisory Board (MAB) in consultation with AMD.
 If any member of the MAB/AMD has a conflict of interest with a particular proposal or proposer, she/he will abstain from the review process on that proposal.
-Once the review is complete, the MAB will advise MRF’s Board of Directors, which will make the final decision about the awarding of grants.
-MRF expects to notify grant recipients by the end of the year.
+Once the review is complete, the MAB will advise MRF’s Board of Directors, which will make the final decision about the awarding of grants by the end of the year.

 Complete the following application, using the numbers for each section: